cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

 The last command will create a number of yaml files in a folder ``.cloudmesh.

-.. todo::  Users: currently the code still installs into .futuregrid please
-           change the name for .cloudmesh to .futuregrid for now.

-           Developers: lets simply change the cloudmesh code to use .cloudmesh instead of .futuregrid

 Now edit the file ``~/.cloudmesh/cloudmesh.yaml` either with emacs or vi::